- 1 Introduction

 Computer Literate At level 3 when you choose the Hacker archetype, you gain proficiency with the Computers tool.
 If you already have this proficiency, you gain proficiency in a tool of your choice.

-Additionally, you may use the bonus action granted by your Cunning Action to navigate a computer network, launch scripts, or perform Perception/Investigation checks when using a computer or Rig.
+Additionally, you may use the bonus action granted by your Cunning Action to Connect, Navigate, Launch, or perform computer Skills checks (see “Computers” in “Combat”).

 Hacker’s Rig At level 3, when you choose the Hacker archetype, you gain proficiency in the Hacker’s Rig tool and construct your first Hacker’s Rig.
 This portable device is a cobbled-together system of tweaked and modified computer parts specialized for running subversive computer scripts and breaking into secure systems.